-In this work, we first present the multi-step DynG2G algorithm, a simple modification to the original DynG2G that helps to incorporate temporal information while learning the embeddings.
+In this work, we first present the multi-step DynG2G \cite{xu2022dyng2g} algorithm, a simple modification to the original DynG2G that helps to incorporate temporal information while learning the embeddings.
 Then, we propose TransformerG2G, a deep learning model with the transformer architecture at its core, which includes the history of a node while projecting it into the embedding space.
-We learn embeddings as multivariate Gaussian distributions, where we learn the mean and variance associated with each node.
+We represent embeddings as multivariate Gaussian distributions, where we learn the mean and variance associated with each node.
 This methodology helps to quantify the uncertainty associated with the embeddings, which is typically neglected in other existing models that consider temporal history.

 In section \ref{related_works} we present a review of the related works on learning graph embeddings in dynamic graphs.
-In section \ref{methodology}, we discuss the methodology.
-We begin with discussing the definition of dynamic graphs and of the temporal edge appearance (TEA) plot.
-We also present a brief recap of the original DynG2G model.
-The multi-step method and TransformerG2G model are also discussed in this section.
+In section \ref{methodology}, we define dynamic graphs.
+Followed by a concise overview of the original DynG2G model, and discussions on the multi-step method and the TransformerG2G model.
 In section \ref{experiments}, we discuss the six benchmark datasets used in this study and their implementation details.
-We then present the results of the TransformerG2G model for the six benchmark datasets, and focus on the time-dependent attention matrices.
-In section \ref{conclusions}, we present the summary of the work, limitations and directions for future developments.
+We then present the results of the multi-step DynG2G model and TransformerG2G model, and focus on the time-dependent attention matrices.
+In section \ref{conclusions}, we present the summary of the work, limitations, and directions for future developments.